-Physical therapy is the health profession that focuses on the evaluation, management, and prevention of disorders of human motion.
+Physical therapy focuses on the evaluation, management, and prevention of disorders of human motion.

 Physical therapists, or PTs, are important members of the rehabilitation team.
 They evaluate and provide treatment for persons with health problems and disabilities resulting from injury, disease, overuse of muscles or tendons, pain, or loss of a body part.